fstaccone/Sagrada-SoftwareEngineering/README.md

 ### Limits
 Since we have tested the whole software using three different operating systems (Windows 10, Ubuntu Linux, MacOS X) and three different screen sizes and resolutions, we have been oblidged to find a compromise.
 This is represented by the current size of the GameBoard, but in MacBook Pro 13" we need to scale the screen size to obtain the wanted result.
 Then we report the problem met during the JAR execution in the Linux laptop regarding the JavaFX window cutting.
-Finally we have not managed correctly an exception thrown in case of voluntary closure in Match Singleplayer socket.
+Finally, we have not managed correctly an exception thrown in case of voluntary closure in Match Singleplayer, but the server state seems to be preserved.

-#### note by Francesco Staccone:
+#### Minor note by Francesco Staccone:
 Please note that from 6th may I have changed my local Git username, due to some problems I had with the synchronization of local username and GitHub username.
 To be more clear, I had to change that because I was committing as "francescostaccone" while my GitHub username was actually "fstaccone", so that I was present neither as a contributor in the folder nor in the statistics made by GitHub.
 Currently I am present both in the contributors and in the statistics, but my preovious 63 commits (made with "francescostaccone") are not visible there.
 If you want to check them, they are located in the global list of commits.